OnlyWorlds/obsidian-plugin/README.md

 ## Settings
 - Write the **active world** name for ongoing work
-- Enable quick commands for creating elements for each of the 18 categories
+- Enable 18 category-specific commands for creating elements

 ## Contact and Contribution
 Feedback and contribution for this plugin or anything OnlyWorlds is always welcome, via  [discord](https://discord.gg/twCjqvVBwb) or [github](https://github.com/OnlyWorlds/OnlyWorlds) or [reddit](https://www.reddit.com/r/OnlyWorlds/) or [email](onlyworldsdev@gmail.com)